Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Introduction

-Our notion of certifiability also naturally extend to hopsets, which generalize shortcuts, by additionally requiring the weight of an added edge $(u,v)$ to be equal to the total weights of its two certifying edges $(u,w),(w,v)$.
-Via equivalences similar to \cref{obs:equi-seq-sc}, we can strengthen the limitations of parallel shortest paths algorithms based on hopsets.
-This is results in improved diameter lower bounds for certified hopsets.
+Our notion of certifiability also naturally extends to (exact) hopsets, which generalize shortcuts, by additionally requiring the weight of an added edge $(u,v)$ to be equal to the total weights of its two certifying edges $(u,w),(w,v)$.
+We similarly obtain improved lower bounds on hopbounds of certified hopsets.

-\begin{theorem} There exists a family of unweighted undirected graphs with $n$ vertices and $m$ edges, such that any certified hopset of size $\cO(m)$ has diameter $\Omega(n^{1/3})$. \end{theorem}
+\begin{theorem} There exists a family of unweighted undirected graphs with $n$ vertices and $m$ edges, such that any certified hopset of size $\tilde{O}(m)$ has hopbound $\tilde{\Omega}(n^{1/3})$. \end{theorem}

-\begin{theorem} There exists a family of unweighted undirected graphs with $n$ vertices, such that any certified hopset of size $\cO(n)$ has diameter $\Omega(n^{1/2})$. \end{theorem}

-We emphasize that previous lower bound results left open a gap between the cases of unweighted and weighted graphs.
-Specifically, for weighted graphs, the best diameter lower bounds are $\tilde{\Omega}(n^{1/3})$ and $\tilde{\Omega}(n^{1/2})$ for $\cO(m)$-size and $\cO(n)$-size hopsets respectively \cite{BodwinH23}.
-If edge weights are not allowed, only a lower bound of $\Omega(n^{2/7})$ is known for $\cO(m)$-size hopsets \cite{HoppenworthXX25}, and there is no better lower bound for $\cO(n)$-size hopsets.
-In contrast, our results \cref{thm:lb-hs-m,thm:lb-hs-n} exactly match those of \cite{BodwinH23}.
-In other words, with the help of certifiability, we close this gap by achieving the same lower bounds as for weighted graphs in the unweighted case.
+To put this bound in context, we remark that existing hopset lower bound results had a gap between the cases of unweighted and weighted graphs.
+Though not explicitly stated, it appears that the lower bound of \cite{BodwinH23}, combined with alternation products, implies a lower bound of $\tilde{\Omega}(n^{1/3})$ for the hopbound of $\tilde{O}(m)$-size hopsets in weighted graphs but left the case of unweighted graphs open.
+Subsequently, \cite{HoppenworthXX25} proved a lower bound of $\tilde{\Omega}(n^{2/7})$ for unweighted graphs.
+The lower bounds in \cref{thm:lb-hs-m} proves the $\tilde{\Omega}(n^{1/3})$ bound for certified shortcuts in unweighted graphs.

+The discussion so far has focused on the setting where $\tilde{O}(m)$ edges are added, which are the largest amount of edges any efficient algorithm can afford to add.
+For completeness, we also give lower bounds on certified shortcuts and hopsets with $\tilde{O}(n)$ edges, even though these are less natural in the context of certified shortcuts.

+\begin{theorem} There exists a family of DAGs with $n$ vertices, such that any certified shortcut of size $\tilde{O}(n)$ has diameter $\tilde{\Omega}(n^{1/3})$. \end{theorem}

+\begin{theorem} There exists a family of unweighted undirected graphs with $n$ vertices, such that any certified hopset of size $\tilde{O}(n)$ has hopbound $\tilde{\Omega}(n^{1/2})$. \end{theorem}